 While traditional methods like post-its and phone calls were once sufficient, modern healthcare moves at a much faster pace.
 Teams now collaborate across multiple departments, sometimes spanning campuses, while patients often require care from a range of professionals.
 In this fast-paced environment, time is always a limiting factor.

-Enter clinical communication software, designed not out of necessity for new software, but because the complexity of healthcare demands more.
+Enter clinical communication platforms, designed not out of necessity for new software, but because the complexity of healthcare demands more.
 These platforms go beyond hallway updates and casual texts; they provide a secure, reliable, and flexible solution to the communication needs of modern healthcare.

 These platforms evolved over time — from paging systems to secure messaging and now fully integrated communication and collaboration solutions.
 Today, they streamline everything from lab results and prescriptions to patient status updates and specialist consultations, all shared in real-time with the right stakeholders.